hazarute/NeatData/ReadMe.md

 The script is run from the command line and now supports cleaning multiple files at once.
 All CLI cleaning options are automatically added as pipeline steps and managed centrally—no manual module calls.
 You do **not** need to edit the script for basic usage.
 Advanced users and developers can customize the cleaning pipeline by adding/removing modules in the `modules/` folder and configuring the pipeline manager or config file.

 ### Graphical User Interface (GUI)
-For non-technical users, NeatData now provides a simple GUI:
+For non-technical users, NeatData now provides a modern GUI built with CustomTkinter:
 ```bash
 python clean_data.py --gui
 ```